In this tutorial, we will be showing you how to add either the PCF8523, DSL1307 or DS3231 real-time clock (RTC) modules to your Raspberry Pi.

 Syncing time from the Pi to the RTC module

-Now that we have our RTC module all hooked up and Raspbian and the Raspberry Pi configured correctly we need to synchronize the time with our RTC Module.
-The reason for this is that the time provided by a new RTC module will be incorrect.
+Now that we have our RTC module hooked up and successfully communicating with our Raspberry Pi, we need to synchronize the system time with the RTC module.

 If the time is not right, make sure that you are connected to a Wi-Fi or Ethernet connection.